 The vast majority could use a reality check.

 Indeed, most parents would be better off keeping their youth sports expenses under control and putting those dollars into a college savings account instead.
-(Calculator: Calculator: How much do I need to save for college?)
+(Calculator: How much do I need to save for college?)

 The benefits of youth sports